nikerla/vc-content/pages/businessfeatures/b2b-ecommerce-platform.md

 					<div class="section-text">
 						<div class="section-t">Quote management and price negotiation</div>
 						<div class="section-descr">
-							Processing purchase deals in B2B can be a complex process that happens in multiple stages and involves several team members of varying roles.
-It can also differ quite a bit from one company to another.
-But whatever your specific company’s process is, it is always important to have your way of working with quotes automated, your ERP systems integrated and your communication with your customers and partners – seamless.
-This can be a critical aspect when it comes to increasing conversion rates.
+							B2B purchase deals can be a complex process, with multiple stages and approval processes with multiple stakeholders.
+It can also differ from one company to another, which is why it’s so important to have your ERP systems integrated and your communication with customers and partners seamless.
+This way orders can go off without a hitch, and conversion rates increase.
 						</div>
 					</div>
 					<div class="section-img">